-EXPLAINER-The hunt for Haitian president's assassins
+Explainer-The hunt for Haitian president's assassins

 WHO ARE THE MASTERMINDS BEHIND THE ATTACK?

+Ex-Haitian justice ministry official Joseph Felix Badio may have ordered the assassination three days before the attack, giving the orders to former Colombian soldiers Duberney Capador and German Rivera, according to Colombian police chief General Jorge Vargas.
+Badio’s whereabouts was unclear, and he could not immediately be reached for comment.

-Authorities have detained 63-year-old Christian Emmanuel Sanon, widely described as a Florida-based doctor, and accused him of being one of masterminds behind the killing.
+Authorities have also detained 63-year-old Christian Emmanuel Sanon, widely described as a Florida-based doctor, and accused him of being one of the masterminds behind the killing.

 Sanon hired mercenaries to oust and replace Moise, authorities say.
 He was said to have flown to Haiti on a private jet in early June, accompanied by hired security guards, and wanted to take over as president.